sea-rod/GUI-Chat-Application/README.md

 # 👋Introduction
-We all humans are social beings and we all feel the need to interact with each other.Here is a small GUI chat application that helps you chat with your friend
+We all humans are social beings and we all feel the need to interact with each other.Here is a small GUI chat application that helps you chat with your friend/family.

 # 🏃‍♂️How to run the chat apllication
 1. Clone the repository